US Open 2016: Kerber, Monfils make semis

 Story highlights

-- Kerber beats Roberta Vinci
+- No. 2 Kerber beats Roberta Vinci

-- Monfils ousts fellow Frenchman Lucas Pouille
+- Monfils ousts fellow Frenchman Pouille

 - Three French men made the quarterfinals